stenzek/duckstation/README.md

 ## Latest News
 Older entries are available at https://github.com/stenzek/duckstation/blob/master/NEWS.md

+- 2020/12/30: Box and Adaptive downsampling modes added.
+Adaptive downsampling will smooth 2D backgrounds but attempt to preserve 3D geometry via pixel similarity (only supported in D3D11/Vulkan).
+Box is a simple average filter which will downsample to native resolution.
+- 2020/12/30: Hotkey binding added to Android version.
+You can now bind hotkeys such as fast forward, save state, etc to controller buttons.
+The ability to bind multi-button combinations will be added in the future.
 - 2020/12/29: Controller mapping/binding added for Android version.
 By default mappings will be clear and you will have to set them, you can do this from `Settings -> Controllers -> Controller Mapping`.
 Profiles can be saved and loaded as well.
 - 2020/12/29: Dark theme added for Android.
 By default it will follow your system theme (Android 10+), but can be overridden in settings.
 - 2020/12/29: DirectInput/DInput controller interface added for Windows.
 You can use this if you are having difficulties with SDL.
 Vibration is not supported yet.